aky-ds/Lyrics_Prediction_Using_Bidirectional_LSTM/README.md

-# Lyrics Predictor using Birectional LSTM
+# Lyrics Predictor using Bidirectional LSTM